RUM JavaScript injection

 - Go to the Manual insertion tab, select the required injection format, and copy the provided snippet.

-If you are not sure whether Real User Monitoring is working for your environment or if you have trouble with your setup, have a look at Why don't I see my applications or monitoring data?.
+If you are not sure whether Real User Monitoring is working for your environment or if you have trouble with your setup, have a look at Troubleshooting RUM for web applications.

 RUM JavaScript version